moonymango/enmovito/memory-bank/activeContext.md

 - Good organization of parameters into functional categories with filtering
 - Interactive plots that allow detailed data exploration
 - Individual plot management for focused analysis
+- Synchronized x-axis zooming with independent y-axis scales
+- Quick parameter selection with "Select All Visible" button

 ### Areas for Improvement